Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 It’s difficult to imagine squelching shame but know it can be done.

-Try your best to accept this and adopt this belief, because it is essential to move beyond shame to become our best and truest selves.
+Try your best to accept this and adopt this belief.
+Doing so is essential to move beyond shame.
+It helps us become our best and truest selves.

 Finding Self-Compassion Helps Release Shame

-The bad news is that chances are good that we will keep making mistakes and perhaps even mess up on a grander scale in the future.
-The good news is that we can choose to shed shame, embrace forgiveness and forgive ourselves, right now, for all of it, whatever it is.
+The bad news is that we will probably keep making mistakes.
+There’s a chance we might even mess up on a grander scale in the future.
+The good news is that we can choose to shed shame.
+We can embrace forgiveness and forgive ourselves right now.
+We can do this for all of it, whatever it is.

 Because there is a tremendous difference between making a bad decision and being a bad person.